D4S1/iNKT-transcriptomics-analysis/README.md

 R packages Seurat version 5 [Hao et al., 2024], ScType [Ianevski et al., 2022] and scVelo 0.3.2 [Bergen et al., 2020] were employed for single-cell RNA-seq data analysis.

-#### `preprocessing.R`
+#### `split_preprocessing.R`

 Firstly, the data from pools in the form of H5 files (output from cellranger) were loaded, and annotations for each pool were created.
+Then pools were splited based on donor which lead to creation of 8 datasets each containing data from unique donot+treatment combination.

-To ensure data integrity and comparability across the experimental pools, a quality control was performed, retaining only cells that pass all filtering criteria.
+To ensure data integrity and comparability across the experimental datasets, a quality control was performed, retaining only cells that pass all filtering criteria.
 For filtering, the following functions were used: `quantile()` and the `subset` method on Seurat objects.

 ![preprocess](graphics/preprocess.png)

-#### `norm_integration.R`
+#### `split_integration.R`

-Following this, gene expression counts within each pool were normalized to account for technical and biological variability using `SCTransform()`.
-Next, the normalized data from all pools were integrated into a unified Seurat object, facilitating a comprehensive transcriptomic analysis.
-For this `IntegrateLayers()` function was used with `RPCAIntegration` selected.
+Following this, gene expression counts within each donor +  treatment combination were normalized to account for technical and biological variability using `SCTransform()`.
+Next, the normalized data from each dataset were integrated using harmony methodology into a unified Seurat object, facilitating a comprehensive transcriptomic analysis.
+For this `IntegrateLayers()` function was used with `HarmonyIntegration` selected.

 ![normalization + integration](graphics/norm.png)